Vinetix/AVIONICS-TASK/README.md

 - Moving Average filter (5 samples) to reduce noise
 - State detection: Ascending / Apogee / Descending *(using a threshold of 3 units) (10 N = 914 units)*
 - Buzzer at apogee (once at a moment), LEDs indicate state, only 1 LED active at a time
+- Prints pressure calculated from the force reading on Serial Monitor in Tinkercad

 > Screenshots of circuit & code are attached